libgd/libgd/src/readme.txt

    Add other source files as appropriate.
 Learning the basic skills of creating projects with your chosen C environment is up to you.

-   Now, to build the demonstration program, just type "make gddemo" if you are working in a command-line environment, or build a project that includes gddemo.c if you are using a graphical environment.
-If all goes well, the program "gddemo" will be compiled and linked without incident.
-Depending on your system you may need to edit the Makefile.
-   Understanding the basic techniques of compiling and linking programs on your system is up to you.

-   You have now built a demonstration program which shows off the capabilities of gd.
+   You have now built both the gd library and a demonstration program which shows off the capabilities of gd.
 To see it in action, type "gddemo".

    gddemo should execute without incident, creating the file demoout.png.
    (Note there is also a file named demoin.png, which is provided in the